 After that trial period, a paid account is required.
 However, its pricing is super competitive (as low as $0.80 USD per 1,000 emails).
 It’s also worth noting that you’ll need a credit card to create a Mailgun account.

 - Cost: Free for up to 5,000 emails per month during your first 3 months.
 After that, pricing options start at $0.80 USD per 1,000 emails sent.

 - From Email Requirements: Works with any From Email, but we highly recommend using a domain-specific email for best reliability.

-- Bottom Line: Mailgun is one of the most reliable email delivery options around and has fairly high limits for their free accounts, however it does require DNS access to set up.
+- Bottom Line: Mailgun is one of the most reliable email delivery options around, and has super competitive pricing.
+However, it does require DNS (Domain Name System) access to set up.